Multi-tenancy implementation with PostgreSQL: Learn through a simple real-world example

 In this article, we will use a CRM system as an example to introduce a simple yet practical multi-tenant architecture.

-We recognize that all tenants use the same standard services, so we decided to have all tenants share the same basic resources, and we will implemented data isolation between different tenants at the database level using Postgres's Row-Level Security.
+We recognize that all tenants use the same standard services, so we decided to have all tenants share the same basic resources, and we will implemented data isolation between different tenants at the database level using PostgreSQL's Row-Level Security.

 Additionally, we will create a separate data connection for each tenant to facilitate better management of tenant permissions.